Lankow/nfc-emulator/README.md

 # NFC Type A Emulator – Android App

-An Android application for emulating **NFC Type A** cards (ISO 14443-3A / ISO 14443-4A) using compatible devices.
+## About
-The app allows developers, researchers, and hobbyists to test NFC readers without requiring the original physical card.
+NFC Type A Emulator is an Android application for emulating **NFC Type A** cards (ISO 14443-3A / ISO 14443-4A) using compatible devices.
+It lets developers, researchers, and hobbyists test NFC readers without requiring the original physical card.
+The app exposes an HTTP API that can be driven from the device itself or from the included Node.js external server, and both accept a single request containing multiple command groups.

 ## Prerequisites